-As part of The Aesthetic Experience project, the Evens Foundation and the research centre Theatrum Mundi establish the Voi[e,x,s] Research Fellowship to investigate how a shared aesthetic experience could make emerge forms of togetherness.
+As part of The Aesthetic Experience project, the Evens Foundation and the research centre Theatrum Mundi establish the Voi[e,x,s] Research Fellowship to investigate how a shared aesthetic experience could enrich the relationship between people and their environnement.

-At the core of Voi[e,x,s], the creation of a new major sound art work, a collaboration between professional musicians and a group of residents - permanent and transient - of the Parisian La Chapelle area.
+At the core of Voi[e,x,s], there is a creation of a new major sound art work, a collaboration between professional musicians and a group of residents - permanent and transient - of the Parisian La Chapelle area.

-Whilst the disused railway depot known as Chapelle-Charbon begins its transformation into an urban park and housing, the opera company MDPA - Alexandra Lacroix, composer Marta Gentilucci, and Theatrum Mundi, the research center founded by Richard Sennett, propose to capture the history of this exceptional space, and create new memories for the people living in the neighbourhood.
+Whilst the disused railway depot known as Chapelle-Charbon begins its transformation into an urban park and housing, the opera company MDPA - Alexandra Lacroix, composer Marta Gentilucci, and Theatrum Mundi, the research center founded by Richard Sennett, propose to capture the process and to create new memories for the people living in the neighbourhood.

-The artists and researchers are building a new type of sound and performance work combining the names of local inhabitants with sonic materials derived from the site itself, taking the form of a multi-channel electro-acoustic installation and live vocal performance.
-Collaborating with groups from local schools, community centres, as well as newcomers and migrants from the nearby refugee camp, they have recorded hundreds of names that are made audible in the space as a way to mark the presence of the people they represent on a new public site that until now has been silent, empty and unknown.
+The artists and researchers have led sound and performance workshops with groups from local schools, community centres, as well as newcomers and migrants from the nearby refugee camp to record hundreds of names of local inhabitants.
+Together with the sonic materials derived from the site itself, these recordings will be made audible in the space as part of an electro-acoustic installation and live vocal performance, marking the presence of the people they represent on a new public site that until now has been silent, empty and unknown.